 Maintain and create content for the RPCP Blog and social media sites, and solicit testimonials and blog articles from members.

-Coordinate RPCP's involvement in community events, such as Derby Days, Redmond Farmer's Market, Redmond Lights, and others.
+Coordinate RPCP's involvement in community events, such as Derby Days, Redmond Farmer's Market and others.

 Coordinate and implement RPCP's advertising plan.
 Determine the best use of RPCP's advertising budget and resources.

 If interested in any of the above positions please contact the Registrar at email@example.com